Home Collections Top Debt Mutual Funds in India 2025: Types of Debt Funds for SIP & More

 There are certain advantages of investing in the best debt mutual funds –

 • Regular Income: Debt mutual funds often distribute income generated from the interest of the underlying securities.
-It is suitable for investors seeking a steady income stream.
+It can be suitable for investors seeking a steady income stream.

 • Lower Risk: Compared to equity investments, debt mutual funds generally offer lower risk.
 The risk is reduced due to investments in fixed-income securities, which typically have a predetermined interest rate and maturity date.